 Linking producers to global value chains can improve productivity, increase incomes, and improve welfare (Minten et al., 2009; Reardon et al., 2009; Atkin et al., 2017; Barrett et al., 2020; World Bank, 2020).
-To participate in these value chains, however, producers must be able to meet international quality standards, which can present a major barrier to market access (Ferro et al., 2015; Fontagné et al., 2015; Fernandes et al., 2019).
-In this paper, we design and test an intervention that aims to increase producers' ability to meet quality standards and enter global value chains.
+To participate in these value chains producers must be able to meet international quality standards, which can present a major barrier to market access (Ferro et al., 2015; Fontagné et al., 2015; Bai, 2018; Fernandes et al., 2019).
+In this paper, we design and test an intervention that aims to increase producers' ability to meet quality standards sufficient to enter global value chains.

 Improving production quality often requires producers to change practices or invest in new technologies.
-Existing evidence suggests improving market conditions and resolving producer uncertainty can increase technology adoption and production quality (Saenger et al., 2014; Atkin et al., 2017; Bernard et al., 2017; Abate et al., 2018; Macchiavello and Miquel-Florensa, 2019; Park et al., 2020; Bold et al., 2021).
-Contracts may enable these changes by aligning incentives for producers and buyers, facilitating access to credit and information, and ultimately providing reliable market access (Minten et al., 2009; Bellemare and Bloem, 2018; Arouna et al., 2021; Bellemare et al., 2021; Casaburi and Reed, 2020).
+Existing evidence suggests improving market conditions and resolving producer uncertainty can increase technology adoption and production quality (Saenger et al., 2014; Atkin et al., 2017; Bernard et al., 2017; Abate et al., 2018; Macchiavello and Miquel-Florensa, 2019; Park et al., 2021; Bold et al., 2022; Hoffmann et al., 2022).
+Bundled interventions and contract farming arrangements may enable these changes by alleviating constraints, aligning incentives, and facilitating market access (Minten et al., 2009; Bellemare and Bloem, 2018; Arouna et al., 2021; Bellemare et al., 2021; Casaburi and Reed, 2022).
 However, sustaining contracting arrangements can be difficult in contexts with limited institutional capacity or robust spot markets (Fafchamps, 2004; Bellemare, 2010; Mujawamariya et al., 2013).
-It remains an empirical question under what conditions contracts can succeed, particularly when a buyer offers a new contract which requires producers to change practices or meet previously-unknown quality standards.

-We present experimental evidence that a new contract farming arrangement can increase compliance with food safety quality standards by inducing adoption of a new qualityimproving technology.
+We present evidence that relieving individual constraints enables farmers to invest in quality-improving technology and improve compliance with food safety quality standards.
 The context of our study is groundnut cultivation in Senegal, a country where groundnuts are both the most valuable export crop and widely consumed locally.
-We focus on one specific food safety quality standard-aflatoxin contamination which affects both export market access and public health.
+We focus on one specific food safety quality standard-aflatoxin contamination-which affects both export market access and public health.
 Aflatoxins are a Group 1 human carcinogen (IARC, 1993, 2012; National Toxicology Program, 2016) produced by a fungus (aspergillus flavus) which contaminates staple crops including groundnuts, maize and rice.
 Many countries impose aflatoxin standards for imported commodities, with the European Union's rules among the strictest in the world (Garcia-Alvarez-Coque et al., 2020).
-Despite
+Despite the health and economic consequences of aflatoxin contamination, at baseline we find low awareness of the problem among groundnut farmers.

-&lt;sup>1Groundnuts are grown by more than half of households in extreme poverty, use more than 40% of cultivated land, and are widely consumed in a variety of forms in Senegal (World Bank, 2015).
+1Groundnuts are grown by more than half of households in extreme poverty, use more than 40% of cultivated land, and are widely consumed in a variety of forms in Senegal (World Bank, 2015).
 In 2018, Senegal was the 7th largest producer of groundnuts in the world (USDA Foreign Agricultural Service, 2020).

-&lt;sup>2One report called aflatoxins "amongst the most potent mutagenic and carcinogenic substances known" (EFSA, 2007).
+2One report called aflatoxins "amongst the most potent mutagenic and carcinogenic substances known" (EFSA, 2007).
 The carcinogenic risks of aflatoxin exposure are compounded by high rates of Hepatitis B in many low-income countries (Turner et al., 2003).
 Chronic exposure can also contribute to childhood malnutrition and immunosuppression (Gnonlonfin et al., 2013).
 Aflatoxin contamination is an increasingly salient concern for producers of a variety of staple crops.
 With climate change exacerbating changes in rainfall patterns (Clavel et al., 2013), aflatoxins may be responsible for up to one quarter of all liver cancer cases worldwide and more than four billion people may be chronically exposed (Williams et al., 2004; Liu and Wu, 2010; Liu et al., 2012).